 F. For purposes of this Article IX, (i) "Affiliate" shall mean (a) in respect of Kohlberg Kravis Roberts & Co.
-L.P., any Person that, directly or indirectly, is controlled by Kohlberg Kravis Roberts & Co.
 L.P., controls Kohlberg Kravis Roberts & Co.
+L.P., controls Kohlberg Kravis Roberts & Co.
 L.P., or is under common control with Kohlberg Kravis Roberts & Co.
-L.P., and shall include any principal, member, director, partner, stockholder, officer, employee or other representative of any of the foregoing (other than the Corporation and any Person that is controlled by the Corporation), (b) in respect of Berkshire Partners LLC, any Person that, directly or indirectly, is controlled by Berkshire Partners LLC, and shall include any principal, member, director, partner, stockholder, officer, employee or other representative of any of the foregoing (other than the Corporation and any entity that is controlled by the Corporation), (e) in respect of a Non-Employee Director, any Person that, directly or indirectly, is controlled by such Non-Employee Director (other than the Corporation and any entity that is controlled by the Corporation) and (db) in respect of the Corporation, any Person that, directly or indirectly, is controlled by the Corporation; and (ii) "Person" shall mean any individual, corporation, general or limited partnership, limited liability company, joint venture, trust, association or any other entity.
+L.P., and shall include any principal, member, director, partner, stockholder, officer, employee or other representative of any of the foregoing (other than the Corporation and any Person that is controlled by the Corporation), (b) in respect of Berkshire Partners LLC, any Person that, directly or indirectly, is controlled by Berkshire Partners LLC, controls Berkshire Partners LLC, or is under common control with Berkshire Partners LLC, and shall include any principal, member, director, partner, stockholder, officer, employee or other representative of any of the foregoing (other than the Corporation and any entity that is controlled by the Corporation), (c) in respect of a Non-Employee Director, any Person that, directly or indirectly, is controlled by the Corporation, any Person that, directly or indirectly, is controlled by the Corporation, any individual, corporation, general or limited partnership, limited liability company, joint venture, trust, association or any other entity.